 Cattails waggle in the breeze, as the setting sun turns the native grass surrounding them golden.
-A whooping crane gracefully dips its head near the shallow edge of marshy lake, and a snapping turtle bobs up to the surface of the silvery water to catch a breath of air.
+A blue heron gracefully dips its head near the shallow edge of marshy lake, and a snapping turtle bobs up to the surface of the silvery water to catch a breath of air.
 You might think you need to drive out into the countryside to experience such a bucolic scene, but no—we have it right here in Lawrence.

 Baker Wetlands is a 927-acre nature conservation area just south of Lawrence in the Wakarusa River floodplain.
 It boasts 45-acres of native wetland prairie, restored marshes, open water, and mature riparian (that means “near water”) woodlands.
 As you might imagine, that’s a lot of beautiful space, but, according to Jon Boyd, director, the openness of Baker Wetlands is about much more than just acreage.

-“Since 1968, when Baker University acquired the property—50 years ago this August—one of the main objectives has been community outreach and involvement.
+“Since 1968, when Baker University acquired the property—51 years ago this August—one of the main objectives has been community outreach and involvement.
 Inside the Discovery Center we have informational panels about wetlands and how humans have interacted with them over the years.
 We have a gift shop.
 We also have a ‘Wetlands Wonders’ room aimed at fun for children.

 “With that being said, we have also always allowed the public to walk our trails and just enjoy nature.
 We have found that people who visit more than once visit the facility on their first trip, and then, on return trips, just utilize our trail system,” Boyd said.

 And what are you likely to see on those trails?
 Tons of wildlife.

 Boyd says that, while everyone has their own opinion, his favorite time of the year at Baker Wetlands is early summer and late spring, because that’s when the animals are commonly more active.

 The easiest animals to see around are birds.
 We do have others, but they are mostly active at dawn or dusk or night time,” Boyd said.